MoonStorm/FastCrud/README.md

 For Dapper constructs in general, it is recommended to use Visual Studio 2015 for features such as nameof and string interpolation, but that's not a requirement.

 The package contains .NET 4.5 and 4.6 DLLs, one of which will be installed based on the target framework in your project.
-For .NET 4.5, the package will also install the dependency ``StringInterpolationBridge``, which contains the polyfills required when using string interpolation with the C# 6 compiler in VS 2015.
+For .NET 4.5, the package has a dependency on ``StringInterpolationBridge``, which contains the polyfills required when using string interpolation with the C# 6 compiler in VS 2015.
+The reason why the polyfills were not directly included in the library is to avoid clashes with other libraries that will sooner or later make use of them.

 #### Features:
 - Support for LocalDb, Ms Sql Server, MySql, SqLite, PostgreSql